photo of pluto

 While Pluto might be considered a dwarf planet in our solar system, it is the largest object in the Kuiper Belt, part of the Trans-Neptunian region that makes up everything beyond the planet Neptune.
 There are a number of other dwarf planets in the Kuiper Belt, but Pluto is currently the largest.

-6. It Occasionally Has An Atmosphere
+6. It Occasionally Has an Atmosphere

 While it’s not something that you’d be able to breathe, the dwarf planet does occasionally have an atmosphere.
 When it moves closer to the sun, the star’s warmth heats up frozen carbon monoxide, methane and nitrogen ice on the planet’s surface.
 That sublimates to gas and becomes something of an atmosphere for the dwarf planet.
 When it moves further away, the atmosphere freezes and falls back to the rocky surface.